-NHS Forth Valley's vision is to be a just and inclusive organisation where everyone who receives services or works for us has the opportunity to fulfil their potential.
+NHS Forth Valley’s vision is to be a just and inclusive organisation in which everyone who receives services or works for us has the opportunity to fulfil their potential.

-This cannot be achieved if there is prejudice, discrimination, or alienation, or whilst people in our community are excluded.
+This cannot be achieved if there is prejudice, discrimination, alienation, or social exclusion.
 Services need to be accessible, appropriate and sensitive to the needs of all service users.
 No-one should be excluded or experience particular difficulty in accessing and effectively using our services due to their age, disability, gender reassignment, marriage/civil partnership, pregnancy/maternity, race/ethnicity, religion or belief, sex or sexual orientation.

 NHS Forth Valley is committed to developing an organisational culture that promotes Equality and Diversity.

 The current NHS Forth Valley Integrated Health Care Strategy sets out the Board’s vision and objectives for the period 2011 to 2014.
 The Board’s strategic vision is in line with the Scottish Government’s 20:20 vision and the objectives and values are as follows: